 The History of Churu

 The fort is famous for one of the well-known incidents in the history of Rajasthan.
-The incident took place in 1814 AD, during the rule of Thakur Shivaji Singh, who was the descendant of Thakur Kushal Singh and a self-respecting ruler of the Churu district.
+The incident occurred in 1814 AD, during the rule of Thakur Shivaji Singh, the descendant of Thakur Kushal Singh and a self-respecting ruler of the Churu district.

 During his reign, Maharaj Surat Singh ruled the neighboring state of Bikaner.
 An ambitious ruler, he wanted to conquer all the neighboring states.
 As history has it, the collision between the two rulers was inevitable.
-Shivaji Singh had 200 infantry and 200 horsemen initially but increased his military might quickly.
+Shivaji Singh initially had 200 infantry and 200 horsemen but quickly increased his military might.
 His subjects gave him everything from money to mind and even their lives.

 Places to Visit in Churu

-Even though it is a small district of Rajasthan and not as famous as the other ones, there are still a lot of places for you to explore when on vacation in Churu Rajasthan.
-Here’s a well-curated list of places to visit in Churu that will transport you into the bygone golden era and be face to face with the local life of the state.
+Even though it is a small district of Rajasthan and not as famous as the others, there are still a lot of places for you to explore when on vacation in Churu, Rajasthan.
+Here’s a well-curated list of places to visit in Churu that will transport you into the bygone golden era and be face-to-face with the local life of the state.

 1. Sethani Ka Johara

 Sethani Ka Johara is said to be a perfect tourist attraction in Churu.
 The story of Sethani Ka Johara revolves around the terrible famine of 1956.
 This led the government and the local parties to come together and build a water reservoir to help locals suffering from water scarcity.
-It is located in the vicinity of Ratangarh, largely funded by the widow of Bhagwan Das Bagla.
+It is located near Ratangarh, largely funded by the widow of Bhagwan Das Bagla.

-This place was initially made for research purposes, but when the famine struck, it was converted into a water reservoir.
-Even to this day, the reservoir is working and providing water to both the birds and the animals of the region.
+This place was initially made for research purposes, but it was converted into a water reservoir when the famine struck.
+Even to this day, the reservoir is working and providing water to the region’s birds and animals.
 If you are lucky, you can find some beautiful wildlife, such as Nilgai and colorful birds as well.
-The place is peaceful, making it ideal for nature lovers, peace seekers, and bird watchers alike.
+The peaceful place is ideal for nature lovers, peace seekers, and bird watchers alike.

 2. Salasar Balaji

-After you are done watching colorful birds, it’s time for some blessings.
+After watching colorful birds, it’s time for some blessings.
 One of the famous and massive structures in the Churu district is the Salasar Balaji.
 This temple is located in the small town of Salasar, near Sujangarh.
-The temple is solely dedicated to Balaji, which is another name for Lord Hanuman.
-It keeps a steady stream of devotees throughout the year, even in the hottest months of the year.
-The Salasar Dham is considered to be an integral part of the local religious circuit, which includes Khato Shyamji and Jhunjhunu temple.
-All these three temples are located close to each other.
+The temple is solely dedicated to Balaji, another name for Lord Hanuman.
+It keeps a steady stream of devotees throughout the year, even in the hottest months.
+The Salasar Dham is considered an integral part of the local religious circuit, including Khato Shyamji and Jhunjhunu temple.
+All these three of these temples are located close to each other.
 Prefer visiting them in a single visit to complete the circuit.

 The temple of Salasar Balaji was constructed in 1754.
 They also call it the Shakti Sthal, which means a place of power.
 Interestingly, the idol in the temple is said to be self-created.
-The legend has it that one of the villagers discovered it with unique facial hair resembling a beard and mustaches.
-This is a temple where all your wishes will come true.
+The legend has it that one of the villagers discovered it with unique facial hair resembling a beard and mustache.

 4. Tal Chappar Sanctuary

-This wildlife sanctuary is spread across 719 acres, and was declared a national wildlife reserve in 1962.
-The Tal Chappar sanctuary has one of the unique ecosystems with most of the area covered by land.
+This wildlife sanctuary is spread across 719 acres and was declared a national wildlife reserve in 1962.
+The Tal Chappar sanctuary has a unique ecosystem, with most of the area covered by land.
 As a result, several birds come to the sanctuary on their way home.
 It is like a resting place for them during their long journey.
-No wonder, it’s a popular place for bird watchers.
-Apart from this, this sanctuary is the home to endangered blackbuck, jungle cat, Nilgai, foxes, and many other wild animals hard to find elsewhere.
+No wonder it’s a popular place for bird watchers.
+Apart from this, this sanctuary is home to endangered blackbuck, jungle cat, Nilgai, foxes, and many other wild animals hard to find elsewhere.

 5. Raghunathji Mandir